cooper-org/cooper/docs/source/formulations.md

 Once a {ref}`constrained minimization problem (CMP)<cmp>` is defined, various algorithmic approaches can be used to find a solution.
 This process occurs in two stages: the **formulation** of the optimization problem and the selection of the **optimization algorithm** to solve it.

 This section focuses on the formulations of the CMP.
-In {ref}`optim`, we discuss the algorithms for solving the formulated problem (for example, simultaneous gradient descent-ascent).
+In {doc}`optim`, we discuss the algorithms for solving the formulated problem (for example, simultaneous gradient descent-ascent).

 The formulations supported by **Cooper** are of the form: